What is Glaucoma?

 When medications do not achieve the desired results, or have intolerable side effects, or when laser treatments are ineffective, your ophthalmologist may suggest surgery.
 Surgery can include one of many 'minimally invasive glaucoma surgery" ("MIGS") which are procedures that can help pressure escape the eye.
 These procedures are usually performed when cataract surgery is performed and can be understood to create a bypass for pressure around structures that do not allow its easy release.
 Two such common MIGS procedures are the iStent Implant and Goniotomy.
 These are illustrated below.
 MIGS are not commonly used as first line treatment for early glaucoma but bridge the gap between laser treatment and classical surgery.

 Beyond MIGS devices, classical surgery or more significant implant devices can be performed that allow pressure to more easily escape the eye.
 These procedures are usually left in the hands of glaucoma specialists but are very successful.
-The percentage of people who need such surgery for glaucoma is very small, however.
+Fortunately, with early detection and appropriate monitoring and management by our physicians, the percentage of people who need such surgery for glaucoma is very small.

 The mainstays of successful glaucoma treatment are regular visits and yearly testing of your eyes.
 Stay in communication with your doctor to stay ahead of the disease and most all cases of glaucoma go well nowadays.
 A disease that used to be a difficult experience may be successfully treated and not an imposition on life as it used to be just a short time ago.
 Good results are the general rule with glaucoma treatment today.